KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 Root causes for an increased CPU throttling time would be:

- - Physical CPU is throttled
+ - Host CPU is throttled
  - Container has CPU Cap configured
  - Container has CPU Share configured (Assuming physical CPU limited as well)
  - Resources not throttled